6 Best Walking Shoes For Wide Feet in 2025

 In our RunRepeat lab, we measure the internal width of all shoes in a standard D medium width and a men’s US size 9.
 This allows us to check how much wider (or narrower) a given shoe is compared to the industry average.

-- height of the toebox (vertical space in the toe area)
+• height of the toebox (vertical space at the big toe)

 Having measured hundreds of shoe molds, we found that the difference between the narrowest and the widest walking shoe is as large as 10 mm!
 The range goes from about 90 mm to 100 mm and above!

-In the photo below, we put together the narrowest and the widest walking shoe in our lab so far.
+In the photo below, we put together the narrowest and the widest walking shoes in our lab so far.

 Wide shoe vs. wide toebox: what’s the difference?